Regularization by noise for rough differential equations driven by Gaussian rough paths: Rough differential equation with drift

 When $\sigma = 1$ and $\bw$ is a Brownian motion (or fractional Brownian motion), one can see (in \cite{davieUniquenessSolutionsStochastic2007} and \cite{catellierAveragingIrregularCurves2016} for example) that the previous averaged field enjoys better regularity properties (in space) than $b$.
 On can also consult \cite{galeatiNoiselessRegularisationNoise2021} and \cite{galeatiPrevalenceRhoIrregularity2020} for a systematic study of the previous averaged field in a more general context.

-In our context, one generally use non-linear Young integration theory (see \cite{catellierAveragingIrregularCurves2016} and \cite{galeatiNonlinearYoungDifferential2021}) to link the space-time regularity of the averaged field \eqref{eq:averaged_field} and the wellposedness of the integral equation \eqref{eq:integral_equation}.
-Nevertheless the example that our techniques will allow us to treat (Gaussian rough path, see Section \ref{section:Malliavin}) will not allow us to go beyond $b\in\cC^\kappa$ for $\kappa>0$.
-In that setting, Equation \eqref{eq:integral_equation} always makes sense, always has a solution (thanks to Peano existence theorem) and one only to focus on uniqueness.
-The following Theorem is the main result in a general context in this setting :
+In our setting, one generally use non-linear Young integration theory (see \cite{catellierAveragingIrregularCurves2016} and \cite{galeatiNonlinearYoungDifferential2021}) to link the space-time regularity of the averaged field \eqref{eq:averaged_field} and the wellposedness of the integral equation \eqref{eq:integral_equation}.
+Nevertheless the examples that our techniques will allow us to treat (Gaussian rough path, see Section \ref{section:Malliavin}) will not allow us to go beyond $b\in\cC^\kappa$ for $\kappa>0$.
+In that case, Equation \eqref{eq:integral_equation} always makes sense, it has a solution (thanks to Peano's existence theorem) and one only needs to focus on uniqueness.
+The following theorem is our main result in a general context~: